Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/README.md

 ```

 ### Server
-By default the server will be accessible through port 4700 and at address 127.0.0.1 To launch the server enter the following command:
+By default, the server will be accessible through port 4700 and at address 127.0.0.1 To launch the server enter the following command:
 ```
 java -jar Server-jar-with-dependencies.jar
 ```